DungLe1603/web_giasu/readme.md

 # Giasudanang

 ## How to get started
-we will have 4 main branch
+We will have 4 main branches
 - Master: for product
 - Develop: for coding -> we work in this branch
 - Release